annapogorelova/ng2-go-top-button/README.md

 ## Example project

-You can find example project that uses `ng2-go-top-button` in `example-app/` directory of this repository.
-Navigate to this directory and run `npm run start`, the app will be hosted on `http://localhost:4200` (is this port is not taken by any other apps on your host).
+You can find example project that uses `ng2-go-top-button` in the `projects/example-app/` directory of this repository.
+Run `npx ng serve example-app`, the app will be hosted on `http://localhost:4200` (is this port is not taken by any other apps on your host, otherwise add `--port 5000` for instance to change port).

 ## Issues & Pull Requests